ignitebaltimore/ignitespeak/README.md

 Setup Instructions
 ==================
-* TODO: show the exact commands for running this on heroku

 ``` cp sample.env .env ```
 You can edit this file to have your own secret token and login in formation.